Article reviewed by Dr Natalie Brown. Last updated on November 2023

 Phase 2 – mental and emotional health during the follicular phase

-Some of oestrogen’s effects include:
+Some of estrogen’s effects include:

 - Protecting nerves from damage, and possibly stimulating nerve growth